connorjc/grading/README.md

 Logging is produced to `stdout` showing at what stage the script is at as well as _anomalies_ such as:

 * Late penalties
-* Compilation failures and warningsx
+* Compilation failures and warnings
 * Detected infinite loops

 After successful completion of the scripts, several files and directories will be generated within `hw/`: